 Don’t know what your kids can help you out with?
 We’re happy to give you a few examples:

 If you don’t have a dishwasher or have a couple of extra dishes that don’t fit, this is one of the easiest tasks you can give to a tween.

 Learning how to wash dishes isn’t hard, and as long as you have a pair of one of the best dishwasher gloves to protect your little one’s hands from hot water, you’re golden.

 Another one of the easiest tasks your child could is mopping the floor.
 You can start teaching them how to do it properly when they’re tweens.

 And it’s one of those tasks where you don’t even need to give them any rewards.
 How so?
 Because you can tell them that they can now play all over a clean house as a reward.

 Picking Up After Themselves

 Ironically, parents overlook giving their children this simple chore.
-It’s one of the most important tasks you could give your kids even from pre-school age.
+It’s one of the most important life lessons you could give your kids even from pre-school age.

 Doing so will teach them about personal responsibility early on in life.
 And it will also ease your workload when you’re doing your own chores.

 Got any other chores that kids can easily perform without too much guidance?
-Let us know in the comments below and share your ideas with our wonderful community.
+Let us know in the comments below and share your ideas for life lessons with our wonderful community.